A Unified Geometric Space for Topological Alignment Between Transformer-Based Models and Human Brain Networks: Results

-We further investigate to what extent the degree of brain-likeness of a model defined in the Brain-like Space is related to its downstream task performance.
-We define the “brain-likeness score” of a model as the sum of projection values of all attention heads onto the first principal component axis of the Brain-like Space.
+Finally, we tested whether topological alignment is associated with downstream task performance.
+We defined a "topological alignment score" for each model as the sum of the projection values of all its attention heads onto the first principal component (PC1) axis of the alignment space (Figs. \ref{fig1}c-d).

-As illustrated in Figs. \ref{fig1}c and \ref{fig1}d, the defined brain-likeness score is a feasible measure to quantify the degree of brain-likeness of a model, as the first principal component axis points to a gradually overall increase of brain-likeness from negative to positive values.

-Based on the available set of vision models and their accuracy on ImageNet-1k as a widely acknowledged benchmark provided in~\cite{beyer2020we}, we adopt 30 representative models covering all three types of vision models (ViT, ViT-Variants-global-semantic and ViT-Variants-local-reconstructive, Fig. \ref{fig1}e) to perform correlation analysis between the brain-likeness score and the corresponding Top-1 accuracy on ImageNet-1k.
-The results in Fig. \ref{fig4}a show that there is a positive but not significant correlation among the 30 representative vision models (Pearson's r = 0.266, p = 0.1555); compared to ViT and ViT-Variants-global-semantic models, the ViT-Variants-local-reconstructive models exhibit a more diverse range of Top-1 accuracy.
-As illustrated in Fig. \ref{fig4}b, the ViT-Variants-local-reconstructive models (e.g., MAE and DeiT) exhibit relatively lower brain-likeness scores (from -198.8 to -97.7) compared to those of ViT and ViT-Variants-global-semantic (e.g., BEiT) models (from -88.2 to 8.68).
-These findings together suggest that in resource-constrained or distillation-based training contexts, models may favor attention patterns that diverge from the functional organization of the brain to achieve higher engineering efficiency or task-specific robustness.
+Using ImageNet-1K Top-1 accuracy~\cite{beyer2020we} as a benchmark, we selected 30 representative models that cover all three types of vision model (ViT, ViT-Variants-global-semantic, and ViT-Variants-local-reconstructive, Fig. \ref{fig1}e) as a testbed to perform correlation analysis between the topological alignment score and the corresponding Top-1 accuracy on ImageNet-1k.
+The results (Fig. \ref{fig4}a) yield a positive but non-significant correlation (Pearson’s r = 0.266, p = 0.156).
+As illustrated in Fig. \ref{fig4}b, models employing local-reconstructive paradigms (e.g., MAE, DeiT) exhibit relatively lower topological alignment scores (-198.8 to -97.7), but achieve a diverse range of task accuracies.
+In contrast, global-semantic models (e.g., BEiT) show higher alignment scores (-88.2 to 8.68).
+These findings are consistent with the view that topological alignment and task performance are associated with distinct model properties, although the non-significant correlation is inconclusive due to limited statistical power.

-In summary, the general trend of positive correlation between the brain-likeness scores of vision models and their Top-1 accuracies on ImageNet-1k provides empirical support for the hypothesis that brain-like organizations contribute to model performance and highlights the potential for using brain-like mechanisms as a guiding principle in model architecture design.
-However, the non-significance of such correlation indicates that the brain-likeness of a model and its downstream task performance are not “identical twins”.